 Chronic Fatigue Syndrome As the name suggests, this condition, which is also known as CFS, is responsible for a constant (or regular) state of exhaustion.
 It can be a reason for fatigue while driving.
 It leaves sufferers feeling run down on a long-term basis.
 This is more difficult to diagnose than anemia, but doctors define this type of fatigue as one not improved by bed rest, but worsened by physical or mental activity.
 CFS can lead to a host of issues for patients, including pain or weakness in the muscles, difficulty with memory and focus, as well as insomnia.
 Chronic fatigue syndrome will often be diagnosed after a person has suffered for six months or more.

-Fibromyalgia Commonly mistaken for CFS, ‘fibro’ leaves a person suffering with unexplained chronic pain and fatigue.
+Fibromyalgia is commonly mistaken for CFS, ‘fibro’ leaves a person suffering with unexplained chronic pain and fatigue.
 Again, these symptoms are not made better with rest and can last for years, if not a lifetime.
 Women tend to be more prone to the condition and report overwhelming exhaustion and widespread pain.
 The resulting difficulties with memory and concentration are often referred to as “fibro fog” and can cause serious trouble in the day-to-day life of patients, which can include experiencing fatigue while driving.
 It is difficult to diagnose fibromyalgia as symptoms fall within a wide range and vary from patient to patient.
 Additionally, the symptoms of this condition overlap many others, which often lead to misdiagnoses.

 In addition to these medical conditions, there are several medications – used to treat a wide array of complications – that list fatigue as a side effect.
 This is just another reason that tired drivers need to stay off the road and evaluate what might be cause of the regular exhaustion they are experiencing.